Assistant Keeper, Early Mesopotamia collections

 Nigel is curator of the Museum¹s collection of Assyrian and Babylonian artefacts, other than cuneiform tablets, dating from 1500 to 539 BC.

-He is a specialist in the history and archaeology of warfare in the Middle East in the ancient and early medieval periods, and in the study of land and sea transport - especially the development of wheeled vehicles and the use of the horse.
+Nigel is the curator in charge of the Museum’s later Mesopotamian collections (from 1500 to 539 BC).
+He is a specialist in the Assyrian period and has research interests in Assyrian art and palace decoration, the study of land and sea transport - especially the development of wheeled vehicles and the use of the horse, and the history and archaeology of warfare in the Middle East in the ancient and early medieval periods.
 Nigel's present research project is the publication of the Nimrud Bowls.

-Previously Nigel has been a curator in a number of national, specialist and university museums and has published widely on topics related to medical and social history (particularly in the aspects of art and early photography).
+Previously Nigel has been a curator in a number of national, specialist and university museums and has published widely in areas of British social history –especially graphic satire and early photography – and the history of medicine.

-Co-curator ‘Forgotten Empire: the world of Ancient Persia’ exhibition
+Co-curator ‘Forgotten Empire: the world of Ancient Persia’ exhibition, British Museum 2005-06.

 Fellow of the Society of Antiquaries